Extension Logo

 • Instead of stripes, this beetle has 12 black spots on its wing covers.

-Larvae of both species are small (3/8 in) and creamy white colored.
-Eggs of both species are pale orange-yellow and are laid in groups.
+Both species' larvae are small (3/8 in) and creamy white.
+They live and pupate underground.
+The eggs of both species are pale orange-yellow and are laid in groups at the base of plants.

 Biology of cucumber beetles